Normalising flows

 Invertible density models, sounding clever by using the word diffeomorphism like a real mathematician

-Cleverly structured “nice” transforms of RVs to sample from tricky target distributions via an easy source distribution.
-Useful in e.g. variational inference, especially autoencoders, for density estimation in probabilistic deep learning, best summarised as “fancy change of variables such that I can differentiate through the parameters of a distribution”.
+Cleverly structured “nice” transforms of RVs let us sample from tricky target distributions via an easy source distribution.
+They’re useful in, e.g., variational inference, especially autoencoders, for density estimation in probabilistic deep learning, best summarized as “fancy change of variables so I can differentiate through the distribution’s parameters”.
 Storchastic credits this to (Glasserman and Ho 1991) as perturbation analysis.

-Connections to optimal transport and likelihood-free inference, in that this trick can enable some clever approximate-likelihood approaches.
-Uses transport maps.
+There are connections to optimal transport and likelihood-free inference, since these transforms can enable some clever approximate-likelihood approaches.
+They use transport maps.

 1 Basic

-AFAICT the terminology is chosen to imply that the reparameterization should be differentiable, bijective and computationally convenient Ingmar Shuster’s summary of the foundational (Rezende and Mohamed 2015) is a little snarky:
+AFAICT, the terminology implies that the reparameterization should be differentiable, bijective, and computationally convenient Ingmar Shuster’s summary of the foundational (Rezende and Mohamed 2015) is a little snarky:

 The paper adopts the term normalising flow for referring to the plain old change of variables formula for integrals.

-I have had the dissertation (Papamakarios 2019) recommended to me a lot as a summary for this field, although I have not read it.
-The shorter summary paper looks good though (Papamakarios et al. 2021).
+The dissertation (Papamakarios 2019) has been recommended to me many times as a summary of this field, although I haven’t read it.
+The shorter summary paper (Papamakarios et al. 2021) looks good, though.
 See Kobyzev, Prince, and Brubaker (2021) for a recent review.

-- Our method is ‘flexible enough’ to approximate a complicated, messy posterior density.
+- our method is ‘flexible enough’ to approximate a messy posterior density.

-The whole problem in such a case would entail solving for the variational objective:
+In that case, the whole problem is solving for the variational objective:

 By induction on the change of variables formula (and using the logarithm for tidiness), we can find the density of the variable mapped through this flow as

-Compositions of such cheap functions should also be cheap-ish and each iteration would add extra flexibility.
+Compositions of such cheap functions should be cheap-ish too, and each iteration gives us extra flexibility.

 The parallel with the problem of finding covariance kernels is interesting.
 In both cases we have some large function class we wish to parameterise so we can search over it, but we restrict it to a subset with computationally convenient properties and a simple domain.